oh-my-fish/theme-batman/README.md

 + `^` character denotes the current repository has [_stashed_](https://git-scm.com/book/no-nb/v1/Git-Tools-Stashing) changes.
 + `*` character denotes the current repository is dirty.
 + Display current branch.
-+ Display number of commits in relation to the current branch.
++ Display number of commits in relation to the origin of current branch.
 + Display current time.
 + _Batman_ inspired colors.